markbates/grift/README.md

 ## Usage/Getting Started

-Apart from having the binary installed, the only other requirement is that the package you place your grifts in is called `grift`.
+Apart from having the binary installed, the only other requirement is that the package you place your grifts in is called `grifts`.
 That's it.

 By running the following command: